How to Get Around Greece

 Booking in advance is usually unnecessary, except on express or long-distance routes, which can sell out—especially in summer.

-One thing to note: when exiting the bus, it’s more of an every person for themselves situation.
 People stand up and move toward the exit as soon as they’re ready.
 This isn’t considered rude—it’s just the normal way things work, and there’s no need to worry about chaos or pushing.

 By Plane